erdinccurebal/scrapereq/README.md

 ### 📊 Performance Metrics

-The application includes a performance metrics system that tracks and analyzes scraping operations:
+The application includes a comprehensive performance metrics system that tracks and analyzes scraping operations:

 #### Metrics API Endpoints